Skip to Content

 Pronounced ‘Brood-dess’, they were named after Johan Brydes, who built a whaling station in South Africa.
 They are found worldwide but restrict their travel to tropical and subtropical waters only.

-Harbor seal
+Harbor Seal

 Where To See Them

 If you are interested in seeing any of the fantastic mammals that Florida offers, there are many parks and wild refuges you can visit.
-The following are a few of many places you might consider:
+The following are a few of the many places you might consider:

 • Myakka River State Park (Armadillo)